How to Set Up and Use Airline Boarding Passes in Wallet

 Delete Passes -- Back in the day, you sometimes wanted to hold on to boarding passes to prove that you’d flown the miles for a frequent flyer program.
 In today’s world, unless you’re a tech writer who wants to keep a few boarding passes around to document how Wallet works, there’s little reason to retain them.

-To delete a boarding pass once you no longer need it, open Wallet, tap the boarding pass, tap the i button in the lower-right corner, and then tap the Remove Pass option that appears once the boarding pass has expired.
+To delete an expired boarding pass, open Wallet, tap the boarding pass, tap the i button in the lower-right corner, and then tap the Remove Pass option.

 Anything Else? -- It was difficult to document how all this works since I had to do it live, while juggling luggage and making sure I ended up on the right flight and in the right seat.
 There’s no way to simulate different scenarios or test something again.
 So, if I’ve missed something in this description of using boarding passes in Wallet, please let me know in the comments.